cypress-io/cypress-documentation/TAGS.md

 ## Common Hexo tags

-> We didn't create the tags in this&mdash;they ship with Hexo&mdash;but they're used _all over the docs_ so here's the lowdown.
+> We didn't create the tags in this section&mdash;they ship with Hexo&mdash;but they're used _all over the docs_ so here's the lowdown.

 ### `img`